thoughtspot/thoughtspot.github.io/_data-integrate/embrace/embrace-snowflake-oauth.md

 ## Sharing a worksheet built from tables in a Snowflake connection that uses OAuth

-When you share a worksheet built from tables in a Snowflake connection that uses OAuth authentication, the user you share it with is prompted to log in to Snowflake in order to access the worksheet.
+When you share a ThoughtSpot object (Worksheet, Pinboard, or Answer) that references a Snowflake connection that uses OAuth authentication, the user is prompted to log in to Snowflake before they can view any data.
+When viewing the Pinboard, Answer, or running a search on the Worksheet, ThoughtSpot displays a message telling the user to log in with a button to initiate the login process.

 {% include important.html content="In order for a user to access your shared worksheet, they must have a default role assigned to their user in Snowflake." %}